Are you pregnant and noticing dark spots on your face, arms, or legs?

 - Onion: Onions contain many sulfur compounds called sulfoxides, which can help lighten dark spots left by hyperpigmentation.
 To use this method, quarter an onion and place it in a blender.
 Once it’s blended, squeeze out the juice, and rub the juice directly onto clean skin.
 Allow the juice to dry for 15 minutes and rinse off with warm water.
 Use daily for best results.

 - Apple cider vinegar: Apple cider vinegar contains acetic acid that can help lighten your skin.
 Dilute the ACV with equal parts water and apply it directly to problem areas.

-- Milk, honey, and dried orange peel: Orange peels contains calcium, Vitamin C, and can help to whiten dark spots on your skin.
+- Milk, honey, and dried orange peel: Orange peels contain calcium, Vitamin C, and can help to whiten dark spots on your skin.
 Process orange peels in a blender, then mix with milk and honey to form a paste.
 Use this as a mask to both help lighten dark spots, while also nourishing and pampering your skin.

 - Tomato and oatmeal: Tomato juice can help lighten areas of hyperpigmentation because it contains Vitamin A, and oatmeal can help to exfoliate and take away dead skin cells that are darker than the healthy skin underneath.
 Mix these two to form a paste, and apply it like a mask.
-Leave it on for 20 minutes and then rub into your face to scrub.
+Leave it on for 20 minutes and then rub it into your face to scrub.
 Rinse off with warm water.
 You can also add milk or yogurt to this mask to give it more nourishing properties.

 - Lemon: The citric acid in lemon juice has bleaching properties that can help make dark spots disappear.
-Cut a lemon in half and rub the juice directly onto the affected area, then leave on for 20 minutes for the best results.
+Cut a lemon in half and rub the juice directly onto the affected area, then leave it on for 20 minutes for the best results.